Ismail366/alx-system_engineering-devops/0x00-shell_basics/README.md

-./2-bring_me_home changes to home directory ./3-listfiles list the files in current working directory in long format ./4-listmorefiles display the contents of the current directory in long format including hidden files and deirectories
+./2-bring_me_home changes to home directory ./3-listfiles list the files in current working directory in long format ./4-listmorefiles display the contents of the current directory in long format including hidden files and deirectories ./5-listfilesdigitonly displays contents of current directiory in long format including hidden files with user and group IDs displayed numerically